SpikePy/StreamKiste-Downloader/README.md

 # StreamKiste-Downloader

-Script to download Movies from StreamKiste
+Just a Shell script to download movies from StreamKiste.
+Make sure you don't run into the DNS block by using 9.9.9.9 or *DNS Over HTTPS*.